kiba/Writings/fac/chp27_dwarven_affair.md

 "Didn't you see the grand open hall?
 I wonder how they did it, without modern digging technologies."

 "Did you see their defenses, woman?
 They can target or attack us from any direction they like, and several heavy doors that attackers would need to get through.
-The only other way are the possible winding pathways that they constructed.
+The only other way are the winding pathways that they constructed.
 Defense in depth."

 "I guess that's impressive too..."